thomasabishop/eolas/zk/f6564af9_AOL_and_early_internet_enclosure.md

 ---
+tags:
-tags: [world-wide-web, computer-history, internet, socio-political]
+  [world-wide-web, computer-history, internet, socio-political, bulletin-boards]
 created: Monday, November 04, 2024
 ---

 # f6564af9_AOL_and_early_internet_enclosure

-We might view AOL, with it's millions of 'free trial' CD-ROMs, as the first attempt by a corporate entity to try and enclose the Internet/Web.
-To take the vase informational expanse and reduce it to a single, filtered and contained space controlled by a single company.
+We might view AOL, with its ubiquitous 'free trial' CD-ROMs, as the first attempt by a corporate entity to try and enclose the Internet/Web.
+To take the vast informational expanse and reduce it to a single, filtered and contained space controlled by a single company.

 ![Early AOL interface](../img/aol-on-windows.jpg)